 When is it presented, and by whom?

 Each eligible person is nominated by the privates of the unit, and the one with the most nominations wins.
 They have the privilege of having the trophy in their possession for one year, until the next winner is announced.
-As an added honor their name is written on the back of the trophy for posterity.
+As an added honor their name is written on the back of the headstone for posterity.